Caruychen/42Hive-Lem_in/README.md

 ![lem-in Visualization](https://github.com/Caruychen/image_media/blob/main/lem-in/My_Movie_AdobeExpress.gif)

 ## The Objective
+For **N** number of ants, and a given network, find the optimal set of paths through the network that results in the fewest steps for all ants to traverse.
+Then allocate ants to paths to achieve the minimum steps.

-To build a program that finds the quickest way to send **N** number of ants ants across an ant farm.
-An ant farm contains an arbitrary set of **rooms**, and **links** connecting any two rooms.
+In this project, the network is an ant farm containing an arbitrary set of **rooms**, and **links** connecting any two rooms.
 * The ant farm designates one **##start** room, and one **##end** room.
 * Each room has a capacity of one ant only.

 The **quickest way** means the solution that takes the **least number of turns** for all ants to travel from **##start** to **##end**.
 A turn is defined as a step from one room to the next.

-Shorter version:
->For **N** number of ants, and a given network, find the optimal set of paths through the network that results in the fewest steps for all ants to traverse.
-Then allocate ants to paths to achieve the minimum steps.

 _**To read more about the objective, data input format and problem constraints, follow the link to this [wiki-page](../../wiki/Objective)**_